fdonnet/ubik_accounting/README.md

 | [LanguageExt.Core](https://github.com/louthy/language-ext) | use Either<Left, Right> pattern |
 | [Masstransit](https://github.com/MassTransit/MassTransit) | message bus abstraction + inbox/outbox pattern |

-Send some love on github to this projects...

-In program.cs, you can access the config of:

-- Jwt auth
-- Ef 8
-- Masstransit + outbox + filters
-- Api versioning
-- Swagger gen and UI with enabled auth

-### Data folder

-Ef 8 stuff to create and init the database and db context.

-### Models folder

-Ef 8 models

-### Features folder
+## Features folder in backend Apis

 Contains the core features (in Vertical Slices mode).

-- Commands and queries "pattern"
+- Command and query services
-- All commands go to message bus (request/response) and are "consumed" by Masstransit consumers
-- All queries access the service layer directly but can be called from another service via message bus (request/response)
 - When a command is executed with success, an event is published to the message bus (pub/sub)
-- Manual mapping between models and contracts
-- Controllers versioning
-- Service and very minimal service manager (need to be reviewed)
-- Functional `Either<Error, Result>` patterns in all layers with usage of `bind`, `map` and `match` to transfer errors between layer and to keep the code not too dirty. (not an expert but I like it)
+- Functional `Either<Error, Result>` patterns in all layers to transfer errors between layer and to keep the code not too dirty. (not an expert but I like it)
-- Masstransit usage of the tupple (result,error) to not raise exceptions via errors queue when it's a predictable error => usage of error queue only when it's a real exception
-- Problemdetails as returns of controller endpoints when in error (all cases => business errors and exception via global exception handling)

 ## Frontend Blazor